toddproject/todd/docs/installconfig/containerorvm.rst

        v0.1.0
     ......

-The binaries below are distributed inside this container and can be run as commands on top of the "docker run" command:
+All three ToDD binaries (as well as native testlets) are distributed inside this container and can be run as commands on top of the "docker run" command:

 - ``todd`` - the CLI client for ToDD
 - ``todd-server`` - the ToDD server binary
 - ``todd-agent`` - the ToDD agent binary

-A Dockerfile for running any ToDD component (server/agent/client) is provided in the repository if you wish to build the image yourself.
-This Dockerfile is what's used to automatically build the Docker image within Dockerhub.
+A Dockerfile is provided in the repository if you wish to build the image yourself.
+The Docker image repository is configured to automatically build the image from this Dockerfile whenever changes are pushed to the `master` branch in Github, so you always know you're pulling down the latest and greatest.

 Vagrant
 -------